Struggle to find the right antique lighting for your old house?

 However, I went a bit crazy with this passion, as this huge Art Nouveau ‘gasolier’ in my former dining room shows (it was a bargain, promise!).

-As a result, I made many mistakes during this early spending spree and many of these fittings have since been sold on.
+As a result, I made many mistakes during this early spending spree.
+I have now sold many of these fittings.

 Getting the right type of antique lighting style for your home is dependent on its location, status and age as well as the period you’re trying to replicate.